Volume 15, Issue 6 (Nov & Dec 2025) J Research Health 2025, 15(6): 603-614 | Back to browse issues page

 URL: http://jrh.gmu.ac.ir/article-1-2716-en.html

-2- Department of Clinical Psychology, Faculty of Humanities, Islamic Azad University, Ardabil Branch, Ardabil, Iran
+2- Department of Clinical Psychology, Faculty of Humanities, Ardabil Branch, Islamic Azad University, Ardabil, Iran.

-3- Department of Psychology, Faculty of Psychology and Education Science, Semnan University, Semnan, Iran
+3- Department of Psychology, Faculty of Psychology and Education Science, Semnan University, Semnan, Iran.

-4- Department of Psychology, Faculty of Humanities, Tarbiat Modares University, Tehran, Iran
+4- Department of Psychology, Faculty of Humanities, Tarbiat Modares University, Tehran, Iran.

-Abstract: (17 Views)
+Abstract: (1013 Views)

 Methods: This quasi-experimental study used a parallel-group design with pre-test and post-test measures.
-Thirty-six nursing students with IP from Tehran (districts 7 and 8) were purposively sampled and non-randomly assigned to experimental (n=18) and control (n=18) groups.
+Thirty-six nursing students with IP from Tehran (Districts 7 and 8) were purposively sampled and non-randomly assigned to the experimental (n=18) and control (n=18) groups.
 The experimental group attended eight 90-minute ACT sessions, while the control group received no intervention.
 Data were collected using validated psychological scales and analyzed using MANCOVA, adjusting for baseline scores.

-Results: The findings revealed that ACT led to a significant reduction in internalized shame (F=39.86, p<0.001), fear of success (F=57.27, p<0.001), and anxiety sensitivity, including its physical (F=56.55, p<0.001), cognitive (F=45.58, p< 0.001), and social (F=47.41, p<0.001) dimensions.
+Results: The findings revealed that ACT led to a significant reduction in internalized shame (F=39.86, P<0.001), fear of success (F=57.27, P<0.001), and anxiety sensitivity, including its physical (F=56.55, P<0.001), cognitive (F=45.58, P<0.001), and social (F=47.41, P<0.001) dimensions.
 The effect sizes were large, indicating substantial improvements in the mental health of the experimental group compared to the control group (P<0.001).

-Conclusions: These findings show that ACT effectively reduces internalized shame, fear of success, and anxiety sensitivity in nursing students with IP.
+Conclusion: ACT effectively reduces internalized shame, fear of success, and anxiety sensitivity in nursing students with IP.
 By fostering psychological flexibility and value-driven behavior, ACT may enhance mental health, academic resilience, and professional confidence.
-Integrating ACT into nursing education could support students' psychological well-being and success.
+Integrating ACT into nursing education could support students’ psychological well-being and success.

 Type of Study: Orginal Article | Subject: ● Psychosocial Health